itteco/redactor-oembed/README.md

 ## Demo

-Check out the simple plugin's demo on [Imperavi website](https://imperavi.com/redactor/plugins/iframely/).
+Check out the simple plugin's demo on [http://itteco.github.io/redactor-oembed/](http://itteco.github.io/redactor-oembed/).

 Get embeds through the dialog via 'Embed' button in Redactor's toolbar.
 The plugin also tries to recognize http links on a separate in editor as author types it.